Smart Database Design at the Center of Accelerated Trial Times

 In many ways the quality of database design influences not only study timelines and data quality, but the outcome, even the ultimate relevance of clinical trials.
 While database design is often pushed to the sidelines in the quest for moving a trial along as quickly as possible, it is crucial to remember the importance of great database design as a critical basic building block.

-To a large part accelerated trial times stand and fall with the quality of Data Management.
-It is essential to remember that if done well, Data Management is so much more than simply collecting data electronically, cleaning it to match the source document, and sending it off to the next department.
+To a large part, accelerated trial times stand and fall with the quality of Clinical Trial Data Management.
+It is essential to remember that if done well, Clinical Trial Data Management is so much more than simply collecting data electronically, cleaning it to match the source document, and sending it off to the next department.
 “Done well” means not losing track of why things are being done the way they should be done.
-“Done well” means to take a step back in order to take a look at the larger picture, und understanding the integral part database design plays at the center of outstanding Data Management.
+“Done well” means to take a step back in order to take a look at the larger picture, and understanding the integral part database design plays at the center of outstanding Clinical Trial Data Management.

 Data collection and entry is followed by data review, which should again start with checking if the study purpose is being achieved.
 What are the data trends, what is the meaning behind the data collected, and how is the data quality?
 To prevent delays down the road, any noted irregularities should be addressed at the earliest possible, at the database design level, before large amounts of data are either collected or entered incorrectly.
 Query management should not wait until for example 25 – 30% of the data has been collected, but start immediately, by working closely with the site.

 Another “next person” is the STDM programmer involved in the clinical trial.
 Smart database design should produce STDM-friendly raw data, since according to FDA standards all raw data, no matter what Electronic Data Capture system (EDC system) was used, must be mapped under Study Data Tabulation Model standards (SDTM standards).